-Building wealth is the easy part, securing and storing it for use by subsequent generations is very difficult.
+Building wealth is the easy part; securing and storing it for use by subsequent generations is difficult.

 Half a millennium ago, a wealthy family needed a private army to secure its land and wealth.
 If you couldn’t project violence in the defence of your assets, they would be forcibly taken by an opportunistic person.

-As civilisations evolved and we entered the age of the nation state, society agreed that a centralised government should have a legal license to kill in order to secure the interests of property owners.
-Regardless of the economic “ism” a government claims to practice, the goal is the same.
-Protect a small group of asset holders against the hoard of commoners who might like to improve their lot at the expense of the elites.
+As civilisations evolved and we entered the age of the nation-state, society agreed that a centralised government should have a legal license to kill in order to secure the interests of property owners.
+Regardless of the economic “ism” that a government claims to practise, the goal is the same: protect a small group of asset holders against the hoard of commoners who might like to improve their lot at the expense of the elites.

-Today the richest humans don’t command standing armies, and their holdings include financial and real assets.
+Today, the richest humans don’t command standing armies, and their holdings include financial and real assets.
 Stock and bond ownership relies on a central depository to affirm that you indeed are the owner.
-Government deed offices proclaim a piece of land or real estate is yours.
+Government deed offices proclaim that a piece of land or real estate is yours.

 You are rich as long as the government allows you to be.
 The trappings of wealth can be taken at a whim.
-Should your actions upset a powerful state actor, your bank accounts will be frozen, and assets confiscated through the courts.
+Should your actions upset a powerful state actor, your bank accounts will be frozen and your assets confiscated through the courts.

 The recent Saudi corruption drive is case and point.
-Mohammad bin Salman (MBS), the crown prince of Saudi Arabia, is on a mission to wean the country off of oil.
-This is harder said than done, especially since the general population only complies because of generous government handouts.
-To beef up the government coffers, MBS did what all governments do, go after certain rich people.
+Mohammad bin Salman (MBS), the crown prince of Saudi Arabia, is on a mission to wean the country off oil.
+This is more easily said than done, especially since the general population only complies because of generous government handouts.
+To beef up the government coffers, MBS did what all governments do: go after certain rich people.

 MBS certainly wouldn’t subject himself to austerity.
-Last year he purchased a yacht worth over $500 million while at the same time slashing government spending.
+Last year, he purchased a yacht worth over $500 million while slashing government spending.

-Overnight some of the country’s richest members were herded to the Ritz Carlton, and placed under arrest owing to “corruption” charges.
-The most famous billionaire ensnared was Prince Alwaleed bin Talal.
-This Price is a world famous investor and has large stakes in some of the biggest tech darlings globally.
+Overnight, some of the country’s richest members were herded to the Ritz Carlton, and placed under arrest owing to “corruption” charges.
+The most famous billionaire ensnared was Prince Alwaleed bin Talal, a world-famous investor with large stakes in some of the biggest global tech darlings.

-After a few days cooped up in the Ritz, MBS presented his chattel with a choice.
-Liquidate your assets and give the Saudi government up to 70%, or stay locked up.
-Even if a large percentage of your wealth is held offshore, due to information sharing between governments, MBS likely knows where the biggest nuggets are held.
-If he doesn’t think you have been forthcoming enough with the true state of your offshore wealth, well the Yemeni front line is awful fun these days.
+After a few days cooped up in the Ritz, MBS presented his captives with a choice: liquidate your assets and give the Saudi government up to 70% or stay locked up.
+Even if a large percentage of a captive’s wealth were held offshore, information sharing between governments would likely allow MBS to know where the biggest nuggets are held.
+If he doesn’t think you have been forthcoming enough with the true state of your offshore wealth… — well, the Yemeni front line is awful fun these days.

 Bitcoin is less than a decade old, and is still very much an experiment.
 But if you possess a sum of wealth, it is prudent to diversify the networks used to secure it.
-Many people believe if they follow the “law”, they will be alright.
+Many people believe that if they follow the “law”, they will be all right.
 However, laws change to serve the growth and power of the government writing them.